7-Card Stud Hi-Low

 So, at our $5/$10 table, if a player brings-in with $2 and you want to raise him, you must raise $3 to complete the bring-in.
 Now any player that raises after you must raise $5.

 Still with us?
-Great, now on to Third Street.
+Great, now on to Fourth Street.

 Let's say we're in our $5/$10 game and your facing cards show a pair.
 You now have the option of doubling the bet to $10 and if you do, any subsequent raises have to be the upper stake limit of $10.
 If you choose not to double up, the bet/raise amount stays at $5 for this round.

-The River: The final card is dealt to each player face down, making a total of seven cards in each hand.
+Seventh Street (or The River): The final card is dealt to each player face down, making a total of seven cards in each hand.
 Now the final betting round begins and as before, the highest showing hand starts the betting.
 The river bets are still limited to the upper stake of $10 in our $5/$10 game.